 But pizza cupcakes are different than pizza muffins because they are not a muffin!
 These are made with a rolled pizza crust that's molded into a muffin tin and filled with pizza toppings, then topped with cheese.
 Pizza muffins are made with a batter and have the texture of a muffin.

 You could also use any pizza dough you wish with this recipe, such as my Bread Machine Pizza Dough Recipe, or lighten it up and make it WW friendly with my 2 ingredient Weight Watchers Pizza Dough.
+If you're in a hurry, store-bought pizza dough will also work!
 But I love this pizza dough because it's so quick and easy!

-And you can make these pizza cupcakes with whatever 'toppings'/'fillings' you have on hand.
+And you can make these pizza cupcakes with your choice of toppings (fillings) you have on hand.
 I made them with red onion, bacon and sliced black olives (my kids LOVE it when they get REAL bacon!)

 - meat: bacon or turkey bacon, ham or pepperoni (or turkey pepperoni) NOTE: *If I'm using bacon, I use the Costco pre-cooked bacon because you can take it out of the freezer in individual pieces, microwave it and it's so much less messy and greasy!